 Can this so-called “king of mushrooms” live up to its name?
 Let’s find out!

-1. Antioxidant Boost
+1. Chaga Provides an Antioxidant Boost

 While oxidative phosphorylation is an essential process, it also produces cell-damaging free radicals.
 Various factors like stress, diet and environmental exposure can result in a surplus of free radicals compared to the anti-oxidants that would combat them.
 This imbalance is referred to as “oxidative stress.”